A teacher’s guide to parents’ evening: questions & tips

 October 17, 2017

-The first parents’ evening of the new school year is upon us, and teachers are preparing to discuss children’s progress over the last few weeks.
-Hayley Garland, a Reception Teacher in Surrey, shares her top tips for parents on making the most of this time…
+The first parents’ evening of the new school year is upon us, and primary school teachers are preparing to discuss your child’s progress over the last few weeks.
+Hayley Garland, a Reception Teacher in Surrey, shares her top parents’ evening questions and tips on making the most of this time…

 When schools and parents work together, children do better.
 By sharing information about your child and asking questions about their learning, you are strengthening your partnership with your child’s teacher.
 This will ultimately help them to help your child.